paperplanefactory/paperplane-photography-theme/README.md

 * two menus are available: one for header and another for navigation reachable trough hamburger menu.
 Be sure not to add to many links in header menu because it's designed to be compact;

 ### :exclamation: How to set up a gallery:
-Galleries use WordPress posts.
+Galleries use WordPress posts and post attachments.
 To create a gallery:
 * create a new post;
 * upload to the post all images you want to add to the gallery;
 * eventually re-order images using WordPress media panel;